ambika-subash/pvp-certification-explorer/README.md

 ## Figures

-Thirteen charts are written to `figures/` (git-ignored — regenerated on demand):
+The 13 static figures in `analyze_pvp_certificates.R` (git-ignored, regenerated on demand into `figures/`) cover the same ground as the dashboard's "Certificates at a glance" and cotton sections, useful for anyone who wants standalone PNGs rather than the interactive site:

-1. Total certificates per year - all crops
+1. Total certificates per year — all crops
-2. Certificates per year - cotton
+2. Certificates per year — cotton
 3. Crop-group-wise totals
 4. Variety-category-wise totals
 5. Farmers' varieties issued per year
 6. Public applicants by category × year
 7. Private applicants by category × year
-8. Applicant category - cotton vs all crops
+8. Applicant category — cotton vs all crops
 9. Cotton by ploidy × applicant
 10. Cotton applicant composition over time
 11. Cotton by variety category × applicant
 12. Private cotton by category × year
 13. Major private cotton applicants (share)

-A consistent colour palette is used across figures (e.g. Farmer = green, EDV = purple) so charts line up visually side by side.
+A consistent colour palette is used across figures and the dashboard alike (Farmer = green, Private = blue, Public = red, SAU = orange, Individual Breeder = purple; EDV = purple in the variety-category palette) so charts line up visually side by side.

 ---

 ## Automation

-A GitHub Actions workflow (`.github/workflows/weekly-update.yml`) runs the full pipeline **every Sunday (06:00 UTC)** on GitHub's servers:
+A GitHub Actions workflow (`.github/workflows/weekly-update.yml`) runs the full pipeline **every Sunday (06:00 UTC)**, entirely on GitHub's servers:

-1. Re-scrapes the register, rebuilds the clean dataset and all figures.
+1. Re-scrapes the register and rebuilds the clean dataset (`R/scrape_all_certificates.R`, `R/clean_pvp_certificates.R`) and the 13 standalone figures (`R/analyze_pvp_certificates.R`).
-2. Commits refreshed data back to the repo (only when the register actually changed), updating `data/last_updated.txt`.
+2. Commits refreshed data back to the repo — only when the register actually changed — updating `data/last_updated.txt`.
-3. Uploads the figures as a downloadable **artifact** on the run.
-4. Updates the data write-up and figures published at https://ambika-subash.github.io/pvp-certification-explorer/
+3. Renders both Quarto pages (`quarto render`) and publishes the result to **GitHub Pages**.

-It can also be triggered manually from the repo's **Actions** tab (*Run workflow*).
+It can also be triggered manually from the repo's **Actions** tab (*Run workflow*), and runs automatically on any push to `main` that touches a `.qmd` file, `_quarto.yml`, or any `.R` file.

 A local Windows alternative (`run_update.ps1` + Task Scheduler) is included for running the same pipeline on your own machine instead of the cloud.